Rhizomatica/mercury/README.md

 # Compilation And Installation

 Mercury can be compiled with any C++14 compiler.
 Compilation is tested with GCC under Linux.
-At least ALSA development headers must be installed.
+ALSA library and development headers must be installed.
 Other optional depencies are GNUPlot (for ploting constellations), GraphViz and Doxygen (for documentation).
 On a Debian based system, the dependencies can be installed with: